Stress

 When you’re stressed, signals from your brain alter gut function, affecting digestion, gut bacteria balance, and nutrient absorption.
 Over time, these changes contribute to gut inflammation, weakened immunity, and increased susceptibility to infections like Candida overgrowth and SIBO.

 The connection between stress and gut-related conditions is complex.
-While not everyone who experiences chronic stress will develop an infection, stress creates the ideal environment for harmful microbes to thrive.
+While not everyone who experiences chronic stress will develop an infection, stress may influence conditions that affect microbial balance in the gut.
 Managing stress through proper nutrition, exercise, relaxation techniques, and sleep is crucial for preventing health issues and supporting long-term well-being.

 A balanced approach to nutrition and daily habits that help reduce stress is essential—not just for combating Candida overgrowth and improving the gut microbiome, but also for boosting energy and vitality, maintaining an ideal body weight, and enhancing longevity.